tgonzalez89/mtgpqBot/README.md

 # mtgpqBot

-Bot for Magic: the Gathering - Puzzle Quest
+Bot for Magic: the Gathering - Puzzle Quest (MtGPQ)

 This bot is outdated and no longer supported.